Asynchronous Video Interviews change Flexible Shift Hiring

 How Asynchronous Video Interviews Fit Into A Virtual Hiring Process

-• Review recordings with standard rubrics and move selected candidates to an in-person trial, practical assessment or live interview.
+• Move selected candidates to the next stage, whether it’s a practical assessment or a live interview.

 "We cut time to first hire by more than half after replacing phone screens with asynchronous video interviews.
 Hiring managers could review twice as many candidates per hour and candidates liked the flexibility."